grafana/tutorials/content/tutorials/grafana-fundamentals.md

 In this tutorial, you'll learn how to use Grafana to set up a monitoring solution for your application.

-### What you'll learn:
+In this tutorial, you'll:

-- How to explore metrics and logs
+- Explore metrics and logs
-- How to build dashboards
+- Build dashboards
-- How to annotate dashboards
+- Annotate dashboards
-- How to set up alerts
+- Set up alerts

-### What you'll need:
+### Prerequisites

 - [Docker](https://docs.docker.com/install/)
 - [Docker Compose](https://docs.docker.com/compose/) (included in Docker for Desktop for macOS and Windows)